Abc-Arbitrage/Abc.NCrafts.Quiz/README.md

 # ABC Arbitrage quiz for NCrafts 2015 & 2016

-## Two different quiz in one app
+## Two different quizzes in one app

-This project is a small quiz application we let people play with on our ABC Arbitrage booth at the two last [NCrafts conference editions](http://ncrafts.io/) in Paris.
+This project is a small quiz application we let people play with on our ABC Arbitrage booth at the last two [NCrafts conference editions](http://ncrafts.io/) in Paris.

-You can chose from two different C# quiz :
+You can chose from two different C# quizzes:

-* A general performance quiz : _Which code is more likely to run faster?_
+* A general performance quiz: _Which code is more likely to run faster?_
-* A more specific one : _Which code doesn't allocate on heap?_
+* A more specific one: _Which code doesn't allocate on heap?_

 ## Welcome screen
 ![Play screen](./Images/screenshot1.png "Play screen")